kwilhelm1967/Vault/backend/templates/brevo/BREVO_SETUP.md

 1. Log into [Brevo](https://app.brevo.com)
 2. Go to **Campaigns → Templates**
-3. Click **New Template** → **Drag & Drop Editor** → **Code your own**
+3. Click **New Template** → **Code your own**
-4. Paste the HTML from each template file
+4. Paste HTML from each template file
-5. Save with these names:
+5. Save with names:
    - `purchase-confirmation`
    - `trial-welcome`
+   - `trial-expiring`
+   - `trial-expired`

 ### Step 2: Note Template IDs

-After saving, Brevo assigns an ID to each template.
-Note these for your backend config.
+After saving, Brevo assigns an ID.
+Note these for backend config.

 ---